How Reducing Humidity Levels Can Prevent Mold Growth!

 1. Determine if your humidity levels are high

 An indoor humidity monitor can help distinguish if you need to reduce your levels.
 The EPA suggests reducing humidity levels to 30-60% indoors (ideally 30-50%) to decrease and prevent mold growth.
 Condensation on or around windows is a good indication that moisture levels are too high.
 Act quickly to remedy the situation before mold begins to take root and becomes a much larger issue.

 2. Increase ventilation

-Be sure to use properly vented exhaust fans while cooking and dish washing, etc, to reduce the moisture in the air.
+Be sure to use properly vented exhaust fans while cooking and dishwashing, etc, to reduce the moisture in the air.
 Ensure that ventilation throughout the home is adequate and used, especially in the bathroom.

 3. Buy a dehumidifier

-If you live an an area with high humidity, or you just can’t seem to get the levels under control in your home, an adequate dehumidifier may be needed to prevent mold and mildew growth in your home.
+If you live in an area with high humidity, or you just can’t seem to get the levels under control in your home, an adequate dehumidifier may be needed to prevent mold and mildew growth in your home.
 Make sure you purchase one that will cover the square footage necessary.

 Elevated humidity levels are not the only measures that should be taken when trying to reduce the chances of mold growth in your home!
-Common areas like bathrooms, kitchen sink cabinetry, interior walls that share common walls with the exterior, attics and basements should be checked periodically for mold growth since mold likes to hide in dark damp places.
+Common areas like bathrooms, kitchen sink cabinetry, interior walls that share common walls with the exterior, attics, and basements should be checked periodically for mold growth since mold likes to hide in dark damp places.